Decision Making under Uncertainty: An Experimental Study in Market Settings: Results

-The pattern of choices in the standard-Ellsberg task is also similar to what we observed in the lab data, but the overall frequency with which the risky bet is chosen is smaller.
-In particular, only~70\% of subjects (regardless of treatment) chose the risky bet in the first question, in which the risky bet pays a~\$5 more than the ambiguous bet in case of winning (note that almost everybody chose the risky bet in the lab, albeit with a reward magnitude that is $1/10$th of what we used in the panel).
+The pattern of choices in the standard-Ellsberg task is also similar to what we observed in the laboratory data, but the overall frequency with which the risky bet is chosen is smaller.
+In particular, only~70\% of subjects (regardless of treatment) chose the risky bet in the first question, in which the risky bet pays a~\$5 more than the ambiguous bet in case of winning (note that almost everybody chose the risky bet in the laboratory, albeit with a reward magnitude that is $1/10$th of what we used in the panel).
 There are thus~44\% (26\%) of subjects who are weakly (strictly) ambiguity averse (Figure~\ref{fig:uas_ellsberg_choice_freq}).
-These numbers are lower than in the lab data.
+These numbers are lower than in the laboratory data.
 Now, using this classification, we look at the relationship between ambiguity aversion and $e_*$.
-Unlike Figure~\ref{fig:uci_ellsberg_choice_freq}BC, using lab data, Figure~\ref{fig:uas_ellsberg_choice_freq}A exhibits a decreasing relation between the two (there is a slight indication of reflection around $e_* \approx 0.8$, but it is not as strong as Figure~\ref{fig:uci_ellsberg_choice_freq}BC).
+Unlike Figure~\ref{fig:uci_ellsberg_choice_freq} panels~B and~C, using laboratory data, Figure~\ref{fig:uas_ellsberg_choice_freq} panel~A exhibits a decreasing relation between the two (there is a slight indication of reflection around $e_* \approx 1.2$, but it is not as strong as Figure~\ref{fig:uci_ellsberg_choice_freq}BC).
 Combining these two observations, we can see that subjects with small $e_*$ (close to SEU) are not necessarily less ambiguity averse in the standard Ellsberg task.

 \paragraph{Sociodemographic correlation.} One of the great advantages of using the UAS survey is that registered researchers can access datasets from past surveys, and use subject responses in related surveys and experiments.
-In particular, we use basic demographic information collected through the survey, as well as measures of cognitive ability, financial literacy, and other behavioral data from relevant experiments.\footnote{The cognitive ability measure is taken from survey module~\#1.
+In particular, we use basic demographic information collected through the survey, as well as measures of cognitive ability, financial literacy, and other behavioral data from other experiments.\footnote{The cognitive ability measure is taken from survey module~\#1.
 Two financial literacy measures are taken from modules~\#1 and~\#6, which asked both the basic and sophisticated financial literacy questions in \cite{lusardi2017ordinary}.
 One caveat to this approach is the time lag between previous the surveys and ours.
 For example, the first survey module~\#1 was administered in May~2014.}

 We estimated a linear model